dilevin/computer-graphics-csc317/README.md

 ## Lateness Policy

-Every student is given ten (10) late days which are zutomatically applied,starting at midnight on the due date.
+Every student is given ten (10) late days which are automatically applied,starting at midnight on the due date.
 Weekends count as late days.

-If you plan on not sunmitting an assignment (to take advantage of the best 8-of-9) please let us know so late days aren't applied.
+If you plan on not submitting an assignment (to take advantage of the best 8-of-9 policy) please let us know so late days aren't applied.

 ### Academic Honesty